6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 The bad thing is that the screen is prone to get greasy fingerprints all over it.

-But luckily it also comes with four function buttons on top that you can customize.
-And you get a menu button and exit button on top as well.
-So you can operate the screen without fingerprints which is really nice.
+But luckily, it also comes with four function buttons on top that you can customize.
+And you get a menu button and an exit button on top.
+So you can operate the screen without fingerprints, which is nice.

-But luckily this little monitor comes with all the tools needed for correct exposure, so that shouldn’t be a problem.
+Luckily, this little monitor has all the tools needed for correct exposure, so that shouldn’t be a problem.
 And, of course, you get tools for focus, zoom, etc.

-The power port on the back is able to your camera with a dummy battery.
+The power port on the back can your camera with a dummy battery.

-If you need the latter two options, make sure to get the right camera for your camera and/or focus puller control.
+If you need the latter two options, get the right camera for your camera and focus puller control.

 It uses Sony NP-F970 batteries that are not included.

-Another nice feature is that you can get a Bluetooth module that allows you to wirelessly control a lot of things depending on the Bluetooth functionality of your camera.
+Another nice feature is that you can get a Bluetooth module that allows you to wirelessly control many things depending on your camera’s Bluetooth functionality.

-So, for instance, if you own a Blackmagic camera, you can start/stop recording, control the menu system, the tint, white balance, etc. This is really cool if you’ve rigged out your BMPCC4K, 6K, or Z-cam, and have a big V-mount battery blocking the screen.
+So, for instance, if you own a Blackmagic camera, you can start/stop recording, control the menu system, the tint, white balance, etc. This is cool if you’ve rigged out your BMPCC4K, 6K, or Z-cam and have a big V-mount battery blocking the screen.

-But you can also control cameras like the GH5 with just using a simple cable.
+But you can also control cameras like the GH5 using a simple cable.

 ProsCons